 This example shows how to apply reverberation to audio by using the Freeverb reverberation algorithm.
 The reverberation can be tuned using a user interface (UI) in MATLAB or through a MIDI controller.
-This example has two flavors - one in MATLAB and the other in Simulink.
+This example illustrates MATLAB® and Simulink® implementations.

 Reverberators are used to add the effect of multiple decaying echoes, or reverbs, to audio signals.
 A common use of reverberation is to simulate music played in a closed room.
 Most digital audio workstations (DAWs) have options to add such effects to the sound track.

 In this example, you add reverberation to audio through the Freeverb algorithm.
 Freeverb is a popular implementation of the Schroeder reverberator.
 A high-level model of the Freeverb algorithm is shown below:

 The reverberator is implemented in the System object audioexample.FreeverbReverberator.
 The object has five properties that can be tuned while the simulation is running: RoomSize, StereoWidth, WetDryMix, Balance, and Volume.
 RoomSize affects the feedback gain of the comb filters.
 StereoWidth and WetDryMix both take part in the mixing stage that happens after filtering is complete.
 The default values of StereoSpread, CombDelayLength and AllpassDelayLength properties are taken from the Freeverb specifications.

 To use the reverberator on an audio signal, run audioFreeverbReverberationExampleApp.
 The command audioFreeverbReverberationExampleApp first sets up the audio source and player.
 It then iteratively calls the audioexample.FreeverbReverberator System object with the audio input, providing addition of reverberation in a streaming fashion.
 The output of the object is played back so you can hear the effect added to the audio.